Neko Case: Vancouver

-In addition to recording with the New Pornographers, Case frequently collaborates with other Canadian musicians, including the Sadies and Carolyn Mark, and has recorded material by several noted Canadian songwriters, in particular on her 2001 EP Canadian Amp.
+In addition to recording with the New Pornographers, Case collaborates with other Canadian musicians, including the Sadies and Carolyn Mark, and has recorded material by several noted Canadian songwriters, in particular on her 2001 EP Canadian Amp.
 As a result, she is also considered a significant figure in Canadian music—both CBC Radio 3 and the Society of Composers, Authors and Music Publishers of Canada have referred to Case as an "honourary Canadian".
 In 2018 Case performed at the Vancouver Folk Music Festival.

 Seattle

 Case embraced country music on her 1997 album, The Virginian.
 The album contained original compositions as well as covers of songs by Ernest Tubb, Loretta Lynn and the 1974 Queen song "Misfire".
 When the album was released, critics compared Case to honky-tonk singers like Lynn and Patsy Cline, and to rockabilly pioneer Wanda Jackson, particularly in her vocal timbre.

 On February 22, 2000, Case released her second solo album, Furnace Room Lullaby.
-The album introduced the "country noir" elements that have defined Case's subsequent solo career.
+The album introduced the country noir elements that have defined Case's subsequent solo career.
 That tone was evident even from the cover photo, featuring Case sprawled out corpse-like on a concrete floor.
-On the album itself, her vocal style moves away from outright honky-tonk but retains her twang, garnering comparisons to musicians such as Cline, Lynn, Hazel Dickens, Tanya Tucker, and Dolly Parton.
-The title track was included on the soundtrack to Sam Raimi's film The Gift, and "Porchlight" was featured on the soundtrack to The Slaughter Rule.

 Case sometimes tours with Canadian singer and songwriter Carolyn Mark as the Corn Sisters.
 One of their performances, at Seattle's Hattie's Hat restaurant in Ballard, was recorded and released as an album, The Other Women, on November 28, 2000.